bachvietdo01/bachvietdo01.github.io/_posts/2025-06-09-intro-diffusion-models.md

 \end{align}
 $$

-In contrast, diffusion models are stochastic flows, the solutions to the below Stochastic Differential Equation:
+In contrast, diffusion models are stochastic flows, the solutions to the Stochastic Differential Equation:

 $$
 \begin{align}